 THE 5th WAVE

 J. Blakeson had previously directed The Disappearance of Alice Creed (2009) and co-written the screenplay for The Descent Part 2 (2009).
 The script has some high-power names, including Akiva Goldsman whose perpetual dabbling in the genre has always ended in a trail of atrocities every time he has either written or produced something that has ended up being written about here.
-See his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Insurgent (2015) and Rings (2017), his producing Jonah Hex (2010) and Childhoods End (2015), as well as directing Winters Tale (2014).
+See his scripts for the likes of Batman Forever (1995), Batman & Robin (1997), Practical Magic (1998), I, Robot (2004), I Am Legend (2007), Insurgent (2015), The Dark Tower (2017) and Rings (2017), his producing Jonah Hex (2010) and Childhoods End (2015), as well as directing Winters Tale (2014).
 Goldsman co-writes with Susannah Grant who has delivered screenplays for Pocahontas (1995), EverAfter (1998) and Erin Brockovich (2000), among others.

-The downside of this wave of Young Adult films is that the ambition of tackling a trilogy or series of books often does not come off as the filmmakers intend and the genre is littered with a host of series that went nowhere see the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014) and Fallen (2016).
+The downside of this wave of Young Adult films is that the ambition of tackling a trilogy or series of books often does not come off as the filmmakers intend and the genre is littered with a host of series that went nowhere see the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014), Fallen (2016) and Maximum Ride (2016).
 The 5th Wave is almost certainly likely to be another of these it was dumped by the studio in the midst of the January dead season at the box-office and opened only in sixth place that weekend, earning a pitiful $10 million in US release.
 From this you get the clear indication that we wont be seeing any of the sequels up on screen anytime soon.

 The 5th Wave is an alien invasion drama.
 In the first twenty minutes of the story, Rick Yancey throws in a host of catastrophes everything from EMP blackouts of technology to tsunamis and a super Bird Flu virus.
 It feels as though a writer sat down and tried to create an epic story by upping the scale of the disaster and rather absurdly tossing together as many scenarios as possible.
 Thereafter the film settles in as a variant on the body snatchers film one is constantly reminded of The Puppet Masters (1994).
 Even then, the story comes with the improbable mid-film twist that reveals that the children have been recruited as soldiers and are being fooled to believe that the surviving humans they are eliminating are body snatchers.